mszekalski/Weather-App/README.md

 #### Expanded Details

 In the future I would like to add some additional components to my application, specifically a modal overlay so that a user could click on a day of the week and get more details about that day's weather.
 My design decision in making each WeatherItem a React component that contains data for itself allows me to implement this very easily.

+#### Backend Database

+I would also like to add a database in the future that would allow for saving favorite locations.